chilispa/way-to-the-cake/README.md

 * Everything you should learn about [retrospective](https://retromat.org/blog/getting-started-with-retrospectives/) ```#onboarding```
 * About [sprint review](https://medium.com/@anca_51481/12-things-you-must-know-about-the-sprint-review-e57cfea4da3d) ```#onboarding```
 * The importance to have the [real customer](https://medium.com/serious-scrum/scrum-teams-need-to-know-their-real-customers-ec52cf71c717) at the sprint review
+* [How to succeed with Zombie Scrum](https://medium.com/the-liberators/how-to-succeed-with-zombie-scrum-aa0444f806e5) A sarcastic list of tricks to improve your Zombie Scrum

 ## 3) Scrum Master
 * [70 theses](https://age-of-product.com/70-scrum-master-theses/) about Scrum Master that describe your role. ```#onboarding```